newsuk/times-components/packages/image/README.md

 and managing the width of the image (according to the device width) in the final query string.

+## Android only

+Supports offline image support for android only.
+Creates two image views on top of each other, one for the offline low-res image and another one for the network request with a higher res image.

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before contributing to this